mindspore-ai/docs/tutorials/source_en/save_load_model.md

 ms.save_checkpoint(net, "./MyNet.ckpt")
 ```

+Here, `net` is the training network, and the definition method can be referred to [Building a Neural Network](https://www.mindspore.cn/tutorials/en/master/model.html).

 ### Saving the Model During Training

 In the process of model training, use the `callbacks` parameter in `model.train` to pass in the object `ModelCheckpoint` that saves the model, which can save the model parameters and generate CheckPoint (abbreviated as ckpt) files.